runtime-env/runtime-env/README.md

 ## Feature

-- **🔒 Security First** - No environment variables will be exposed to clients unless you define it in a .env.example file.
+- **🔒 Security First** - No environment variables will be exposed to clients unless you define it in a schema file.

 - **✅ Type Safe** - No more forgetting to provide environment variables.
 Using runtime-env, if your code compiles, it works.